 Gray Wolf – Canis Lupus

 The wolf is the largest member of the canine family.
-Gray wolves range in color from grizzled gray or black to all-white.
+Gray wolves’ range in color from grizzled gray or black to all-white.
 As the ancestor of the domestic dog, the gray wolf resembles German shepherds or malamutes.
-Wolves are making a comeback in the Great Lakes, Northern Rockies and Southwestern United States.
+Wolves are making a comeback in the Great Lakes, Northern Rockies, and the Southwestern United States.

 Height: 26-32 inches at the shoulder

-Males are typically heavier and taller than the female
+Weight: 55-130 lbs (Males are typically heavier and taller than the female)

 Mating Season: January or February